 To be a woman and show anger, or act aggressively, has historically been stereotyped as unfeminine.
 For centuries, a woman’s anger or wrath was even seen as proof of madness.
 Yet it is not the expression of anger that reveals women have lost their minds, but rather the need to hold our anger within that can make us feel crazy.
 When anger is habitually directed towards oneself rather than constructively expressed or transformed, self-harm, addictions, eating disorders, and even suicide can become efforts to escape the internalized aggression.

 The conditions of hierarchical societies, in which women have traditionally been the bottom rung, greatly influences, if not determines, how women express anger and rage.
-Given the number of women who have histories of sexual abuse and intimate partner violence, histories of subjugation are as influential as socialization for how women deal with their anger.
+Given the number of women who have histories of sexual trauma and intimate partner violence, these types of experiences with subjugation are as influential as socialization for how women deal with their anger.
 Anger is not an emotion safely expressed by the subjugated.
-On the contrary, the open expression of anger or aggression is more often a sign of empowerment.
+On the contrary, the open expression of anger or aggression is a sign of empowerment, not subjugation.
 When a monkey’s RAGE system — the emotional system neuroaffective science associates with anger and aggression — is intentionally stimulated, the monkey will not only exhibit increased aggression, it is also more likely to ascend the hierarchical ranks of its social group.1 Humans have shown similar tendencies, especially in males.

-Women risk taking part in their own submissiveness when we prioritize being desirable, likable, pleasant and appealing.
+We women risk taking part in our own submissiveness when we prioritize being desirable, likable, pleasant and appealing.
 As if caught in a dissociative fugue, the cultural imaginary is enchanted with feminine agreeableness.
-Talk of a woman’s need to know how to fight off a potential abuser, or need to prioritize safety over social acceptance, disrupts fantasies about families and relationships that depend on girls and women naively trusting that if they are only good and kind, all will turn our well and fair.
+When we instead focus on a woman’s need to know how to fight off a potential abuser, or need to prioritize safety over social acceptance, we disrupt fantasies about families and relationships that depend on girls and women naively trusting that if they are only good and kind, all will turn our well and fair.
 (Yes, I would agree: being a feminist can sometimes be a buzz kill.
 Good thing too.)

 As mammals, our first defense against threat is to activate the social engagement system, which includes the ability to cry out for help and resolve threats with the help of supportive relationships.
 If this fails, we evolved to then rely on more primitive fight-flight defenses.
 If they fail, we then use the most ancient reptilian response and immobilize in a state of emotional and physical dissociation, unable to feel the pain of assault.
 We don’t have to think about this hierarchical defense system; it instinctively adjusts to the conditions we find ourselves in.